logo

 Course Details

-This class is best suited to dogs that perform the following behaviors in training, in competition, or in specific situations: slowing, freezing, losing focus, appearing “disinterested”, becoming unresponsive to handler cues, performing displacement behaviors (e.g. sniffing), becoming avoidant or performing escape behaviors (e.g. zoomies, visiting ring crew, or leaving the training area).
+This class provides information for those working with dogs that perform the following behaviors in training, in competition, or in specific situations: slowing, hesitating, freezing, losing focus, appearing “disinterested”, becoming unresponsive to handler cues, performing displacement behaviors (e.g. sniffing, scratching, self-grooming), becoming avoidant (e.g. looking away), appearing "stressed", or performing escape behaviors (e.g. zoomies, "visiting" ring crew, or leaving the training area). - (Note: although some topics discuss these specific "stress down" responses, the bulk of the information / strategies are focused around recognizing and minimizing non-productive frustration and "pressure", hence the content of this class is equally applicable to dogs that "stress up" (e.g. bark at their handler, perform zoomies, etc.) to the same trigger (i.e. experiencing frustration / confusion during training and trialing.)

-During the usual learning process, our dogs experience moments of frustration and confusion.
-Typical dogs do not have any long-term problem with this; in most instances frustration simply serves its purpose of pushing our dog to find a solution to the training problem.
+During the usual learning process our dogs experience moments of frustration and confusion.
+Typical dogs do not have any long-term problem with this; in most instances low level frustration simply serves its purpose of pushing our dog to find a solution to the training problem.
 This success then improves our dog’s resilience for future similar challenges.

-Sensitive dogs however do not respond in the same way.
-For these dogs, frustration and confusion are extremely aversive.
-Experiencing almost any amount of frustration, confusion, concern, or discomfort (physical or psychological) can result in almost immediate shutting down.
-We may see stalling, looking away, appearing “disinterested”, freezing, moving slowly, becoming unresponsive, or performing avoidance, escape, appeasement, or displacement behaviors.
+"Sensitive" dogs however, do not respond in the same way, for these dogs any amount of frustration and confusion is extremely aversive; experiencing even miniscule levels of frustration, confusion, concern, or discomfort (physical or psychological) can result in almost immediate displays of avoidance and escape behaviors.
+We may see stalling, looking away, appearing “disinterested”, moving slowly, becoming unresponsive, or performing any avoidance, escape, appeasement, or displacement behaviors.
 In some dogs these behaviors will even be expressed purely in response to the concern associated with novelty (i.e. new environments / new situations).

-Experiencing these “unpleasant” feelings in training, or whilst performing a certain task (e.g. retrieve, weave poles, etc.), or when working in a certain environment (e.g. the competition ring), tends to not only affect a sensitive dog’s behavior at that time, but often goes on to affect future behavior in similar situations.
-This ultimately can result in dogs shutting down, or becoming avoidant, at the very start of a training session, or as soon as they notice specific equipment (e.g. dumbbell, weave poles, rally signs, ring gates, etc.).
-Alternatively, instead of shutting down, some dogs respond to these feelings by demonstrating escape behaviors (e.g. running away from the handler or performing zoomies, as soon as the leash is removed, or mid-competition).
+Experiencing these “unpleasant” feelings in training, or whilst performing a certain task (e.g. retrieve, weave poles, heeling, etc.), or when working in a certain environment (e.g. the competition ring), tends to not only affect a sensitive dog’s behavior at that time, but often goes on to affect future behavior in similar situations.
+This ultimately can result in dogs shutting down, becoming avoidant, or displaying displacement behaviors at the very start of a training session, or as soon as they notice specific equipment (e.g. dumbbell, weave poles, rally signs, ring gates, etc.).
+Alternatively, instead of displaying an apparent reduction in movement/energy, some dogs respond to these feelings by demonstrating active appeasement behaviors (eg jumping up at the handler), or escape-based behaviors (e.g. running away from the handler, running off to "visit" other dogs/people, or performing zoomies as soon as the leash is removed or as the perceived "pressure" increases mid-competition).

-Beyond sensitivity to pressure, many sensitive dogs also have an over-active defense system, resulting in them feeling threatened and uncomfortable in situations where objectively we know they are safe.
+Beyond sensitivity to "pressure", some sensitive dogs also have an over-active defense system, resulting in them feeling threatened and uncomfortable in situations where objectively we know they are safe.
 Much like the behavioral inhibition system, the defense system is also responsible for generating freeze behaviors, as well as flight (escape) responses.
-Hence, learning associated with the activation of the defense system, can also result in avoidance behaviors in future similar situations.
+Hence, learning associated with the activation of the defense system can also result in avoidance behaviors in future similar situations.
 It can also generate anxiety-based behaviors such as hypervigilance, and lack of handler focus.

 The responses displayed by sensitive dogs are driven by a vast array of underlying emotions and contributing factors.
 In this class we discuss many of these.
 We also look at specific ways that we can adapt our training to suit the needs of these dogs.